benfredj/indicator-athantime/README.md

 -
 edit the file $HOME/.athantime.conf

-add the application (/usr/bin/indicator-athantime) to your startup application
+add the application (/usr/bin/indicator-athantime) to your startup applications

 TODO:
 -
-- customer icon
 - ...